 Reaching Cord Cutters With Streaming TV

-The biggest trend in television advertising is the movement away from traditional TV.
+The biggest trend in television advertising is the continued movement away from traditional TV.
 Viewers, especially young people, are skipping live TV in favor of streaming services.
-In the third quarter of 2018, cable and satellite television companies reported the loss of 1 million customers, their greatest single-quarter loss yet.
-Neilsen found that the number of 18 to 34 year olds watching live TV dropped 36% between 2014 and 2018.
+In the third quarter of 2021, cable and satellite television companies lost about 1.33 million TV customers.

 Best Practices For Ad Buys On Streaming Services